Editor’s note: The following is the last in a series recapping Manteca’s history.

 Copper theft also impacted businesses in town ranging from roof top thefts of copper from air conditioning units, stripping copper from agricultural pumps that in turn triggered crop losses, to more than $250,000 of copper gutted from the former Alphatec building on Manteca Industrial Park Drive where one aggressive copper thief fell through a skylight to his death.

-Manteca eventually was able to turn the tide with what the national media described as one of the country’s toughest laws on the books against foreclosures.
+Manteca eventually was able to turn the tide with when the national media described as one of the country’s toughest laws on the books against foreclosures.
 Banks were threatened with fines up to $1,000 a day capping out at $100,000 per home if they didn’t secure and keep property maintained.

 But while sales slowed down to a trickle in many parts of the country, the new affordability the foreclosure crisis triggered by zero down mortgages with adjustable rates and balloon payments as well as the so-called liar loans sales were picking up in Manteca and nearby communities.